Coping with Meniere’s disease is not easy. Learn as much as you can about how to deal with attacks and how to help yourself between attacks.

 The unpredictable and disruptive symptoms of Meniere’s disease will probably mean having to make adjustments in your daily life.
 Keep these strategies in mind:

-At work: If symptoms interfere with your job, think about changes that would help.
+At work.
+If symptoms interfere with your job, think about changes that would help.
 Then talk to your employer.
 If changes can’t be made, ask whether moving to a better-suited position within the company is an option.
+Ask your human resources office if you qualify for protection under the Americans with Disabilities Act (ADA).
+Or go to www.ada.gov for more information.

 Lie down on a firm surface in a darkened room.